Levinslaw/Spicy-CR-10/README.md

 _A $1000 printer doing what a $100,000 printer should do.
-Once a Creality CR-10 V2_
+Formerly a Creality CR-10 V2_

 ## Current Specifications